tojb/triplet_propensity/README.md

 # triplet_propensity
-Code for a rough MC model of DNA under tension see Taghavi, van der Schoot and Berryman 2017.
+Code for a rough MC model of DNA under tension.
+See: Taghavi, van der Schoot and Berryman 2017.